technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 >**Note:** This module uses the **jq** tool, which is installed by default on [***Azure Cloud Shell***](https://shell.azure.com/) to display JSON data and make it more readable.
-If you don\\'t want to use the **jq** tool, you can safely remove the **| jq** part of all commands in this module.
+If you don't want to use the **jq** tool, you can safely remove the **| jq** part of all commands in this module.